Probabilistic patient risk profiling with pair-copula constructions: Application: patient risk profiling with vine copula-based classifiers

 \subsection{Interpretation of the fitted vine copulas}

 Next, we will discuss how to interpret the fitted vine copula-based classifiers.
-We fitted separate vine copulas for the serious and non-serious complication classes and selected pair-copula families and the truncation level via modified BIC as explained in Section~\ref{sec:vineclass}.
-As a result, the fitted vine copula for the serious complication class is 1-truncated, meaning that only unconditional dependencies between pairs of variables are modeled.
+The fitted vine copula for the serious complication class is 1-truncated, meaning that only unconditional dependencies between pairs of variables are modeled.
 In contrast, the fitted vine copula for the non-serious complication class is 2-truncated.
 Hence, it models unconditional dependence and conditional dependence conditioning on only one variable.
 The difference in the truncation level of the vine copulas among the classes is likely driven by the small number of observations in the serious complication class (62 observations), for which early truncation also reduces the risk of overfitting.

-~\autoref{fig:vine_structure} shows the first tree level of the estimated vine copula model for serious and non-serious complication classes.
+~\autoref{fig:vine_structure} shows the first tree level of the estimated vine copula models.
 We observe that in the non-serious complication class, most pairwise dependence (3 out of 4) are modeled by Gaussian or Frank copulas, thereby implying symmetric dependence among the modeled pairs of variables (e.g., \texttt{surgerytime} and \texttt{givencrystalloids}).
 On the other hand, none of the pair copulas in the vine tree of the serious complication class is symmetric but tail-asymmetric.
-For example, the dependence between \texttt{age} and \texttt{surgerytime} is modeled using a $270^\circ$ rotated Clayton copula.
-Similarly, the pairwise dependence between \texttt{givencrystalloids} and \texttt{bloodloss} is modeled by a Joe copula, reflecting the upper tail dependence.
+For example, the pairwise dependence between \texttt{givencrystalloids} and \texttt{bloodloss} is modeled by a Joe copula, reflecting the upper tail dependence.
 This implies that patients experiencing extreme blood loss also tend to receive more crystalloid administration.

 In the second tree of the fitted vine copula of the non-serious complication class (more details are available upon request), \texttt{BMI} and \texttt{givencrystalloids} are modeled as conditionally independent once \texttt{surgerytime} is taken into account.
 This suggests that after controlling for \texttt{surgerytime}, \texttt{BMI} does not explain additional variation in \texttt{givencrystalloids}.
 Further, the estimated conditional Kendall's tau (Spearman's rho) between \texttt{surgerytime} and \texttt{age} conditioned on \texttt{givencrystalloids} is -0.07 (-0.11) for the non-serious complication class.
 Due to being a 1-truncated vine, the second tree of the fitted vine copula of the serious complication class consists of independence copulas.
 It implies that conditional dependencies are negligible once the asymmetric pairwise dependence in the first tree level is accounted for.